 Lesson Objectives

-• Learn how to determine if (x - k) is a factor of f(x)
+- Learn how to use the factor theorem to determine if (x - k) is a factor of f(x)

-In the last lesson, we learned about the remainder theorem.
-Now, we will think about a related concept, known as the factor theorem.
+In the last lesson, we did a brief review of synthetic division, and we learned about the remainder theorem.
+In this lesson, we will learn about the factor theorem, which is a direct result of the remainder theorem.

 Remainder Theorem